 Optimizing your Shopify sales funnel will increase your conversion rate and help you earn more long-term revenue.
 To do that, you need to add motivation at each stage and remove obstacles that might prevent a purchase.
 This guide will show you how to optimize your Shopify sales funnel in 6 steps.

-How To Optimize Your Shopify Sales Funnel In 6 Steps
+How To Optimize Your Shopify Sales Funnel In 6 Steps in 2024

 A sales funnel is the sequence of interactions that leads to someone making a purchase from your store.
 Potential customers exit the funnel at each stage, and the aim is to reduce the number of potential customers you lose.
 Working on your sales funnel is the most effective way to increase your Shopify conversion rate.